Lagrange-Labs/docs/docs/zk-coprocessor/themis-testnet/solidity.md

 ---
 id: solidity
 title: "Solidity Documentation"
-description: Solidity Documentation for developers to run queries on Euclid Testnet
+description: Solidity Documentation for developers to run queries on Themis Testnet
 ---

 ## Proving ERC721Enumerable NFT ownership

-The goal of Testnet Euclid is to run computations on historical values of a given mapping in a smart contract.
+The goal of Testnet Themis is to run computations on historical values of a given mapping in a smart contract.
 Initially, we focus on proving historical values of mappings with “simple” keys and values (where “simple” means native type).

 In particular, we focus on processing the following key-values pairs in the [ERC721Enumerable contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol#L28):